schngg37/supervisedckn/README.md

 drive.mount('/content/gdrive')
 ```

-Now install the packages using the commands as followed
+Now install the packages using the following commands

 ```
 import numpy